intel/zephyr.js/README.md

 $ make dfu
 ```

-After this completes flashing successfully, reboot the device with the Master
+After this flashing completes successfully, reboot the device with the Master
-Reset button to start the application, and after a few seconds the onboard LEDs
+Reset button to start the application.
+After a few seconds the onboard LEDs
 should start cycling.

 You have built and run your first ZJS application!